zytx121/doc_demo/docs/en/intro.md

 ## What is MMRotate

-MMFewShot is the first toolbox that provides a framework for unified implementation and evaluation of few shot classification and detection methods, and below is its whole framework:
+MMRotate is the first toolbox that provides a framework for unified implementation and evaluation of few shot classification and detection methods, and below is its whole framework:

 <div align=center>
 <img src="https://raw.githubusercontent.com/zytx121/image-host/main/imgs/mmrotate-arch.png" width=80%/>
 </div>

-MMFewShot consists of 4 main parts, `datasets`, `models`, `core` and `apis`.
+MMRotate consists of 4 main parts, `datasets`, `models`, `core` and `apis`.

 - `datasets` is for data loading and data augmentation.
 In this part, we support various datasets for classification and detection algorithms,